NCATS-Tangerine/cq-notebooks/Green_CQs/GreenTeam_Clinical_Data_Documentation/README.md

 *3. Patients with a diagnostic code for a respiratory condition other than asthma and prescribed tests or procedures that are typically used to diagnosis asthma; or*

-*4. Patients with a diagnostic code for a respiratory condition other than asthma and frequent ED visits with albuterol nebulizer administered.*
+*4. Patients with a diagnostic code for a respiratory condition other than asthma and frequent ED visits with albuterol nebulizer administered.
+[This wasn't an explicit criterion, but rather was captured by criterion two]*

 ## General Comments on Regulatory Constraints and Acknowledgements